-Back in 1999, Philip Morris was trading at very low valuations because the Marlboro-man was outlawed: tobacco advertising was banned from 2000.
-This turned out to be a good time to buy Philip Morris as it compounded double digits in the next decades.
+In 1999, Philip Morris was trading at very low valuations because the Marlboro-man was outlawed: tobacco advertising was banned from 2000.
+This was an excellent time to buy Philip Morris as it compounded double digits in the following decades.

-Conclusion: We believe tobacco stocks will continue to outperform the market
+Conclusion: I believe tobacco stocks will continue to outperform the market

-ESG-investing is on the rise and yet again tobacco stocks are out of favor.
-Most institutions can’t invest in tobacco stocks and I suspect most of the fund managers don’t smoke themselves (neither do I).
-I believe the common perception is that tobacco companies are going to “extinction” (always).
+ESG investing is on the rise, yet again, tobacco stocks are out of favor.
+Most institutions can’t invest in tobacco stocks, and I suspect most fund managers don’t smoke themselves (neither do I).
+The common perception is that tobacco companies will be “extinct” .

 No investments are guaranteed a positive return.
 Not even tobacco stocks.
-However, a constant flow of negative news is exactly what makes them a good investment.
-The market is trading at a P/E of 25 and higher, while Altria is at 10 and Philip Morris at 15.
+However, a constant flow of negative news makes them a good investment.
+The market trades at a P/E of 25 and higher, while Altria is at 10 and Philip Morris is at 15.
 Over the next decade, I believe both will return double digits return.

 Other relevant articles: